bleachevil/Project3/README.md

 We used remix to create a smart contract and deployed this product on a private blockhain.
 Users can go to the site , enter the amount they wish to deposit, and immediately receive their certificate.

+`whenever they wish to redeem, users can go to the withdrawal site and receive a certificate with their tokens, and exchange that for ether`

 ## GENERAL QUESTIONS TO ANSWER

 * How can we decrease the risk of default?